 The Company operates a branch in Singapore which is subject to local regulations and solvency requirements set by the Monetary Authority in Singapore ("MAS").
-The Company has interpreted the Solvency II valuation rules to mean that the funds held to meet the base MAS capital requirements for the branch must be ring fenced.
-The Company methodology for calculating the ring-fenced capital requirement compares the calculation of the Singapore branch SCR with 100% of the MAS base capital requirement (2018: 100% of MAS base capital requirement used).
+The Company has interpreted the Solvency II valuation rules to mean that the funds held to meet the minimum MAS capital requirements for the branch must be ring fenced.
+The Company methodology for calculating the ring-fenced capital requirement compares the calculation of the Singapore branch SCR with the MAS minimum capital requirement (2019: MAS minimum capital requirement used).
+MAS introduced new risk-based capital model methodology in 2020 and the branch capital requirement was reduced under the new methodology, with no material reduction to the level of business in the Singapore branch.